trtd56/AskOnSlackMCP/README.md

    - Verify all tokens are correct
    - Check that the bot is invited to the channel
    - Ensure Socket Mode is enabled in your Slack app
+   - If using Node.js v24, the server will automatically use Simple Mode

 2. **No Response Received**
-   - Verify the user ID is correct
+   - Verify the user ID is correct (format: U1234567890)
-   - Ensure the user responds in the message thread
+   - Ensure the user responds in the message thread, not the main channel
-   - Check message logs with `check_message_log` tool
+   - Check that the bot has permission to read messages in the channel

 3. **Authentication Errors**
+   - Bot token should start with `xoxb-`
+   - App token should start with `xapp-`
    - Regenerate tokens if needed
-   - Verify bot has required scopes
+   - Verify bot has required scopes: `chat:write`, `channels:read`, `users:read`

-   - Check environment variables with `check_environment` tool
+4. **Node.js v24 Compatibility**
+   - The server automatically detects Node.js v24 and switches to Simple Mode
+   - Simple Mode uses polling instead of WebSocket connections
+   - Performance may be slightly reduced but functionality remains the same

 ## License